sersad-ru/ssMultiPrint/README.md

 ```
 Prints a Unicode character to a UTF-8 compatible stream.
 You can use 8, 16 or 32-bit symbol number.
-See [https://symbl.cc/](https://symbl.cc/) for unicode symbols and its codes.
+See [https://symbl.cc/](https://symbl.cc/) for unicode symbols and its numbers.

 For example, to print the `Red Pushpin` symbol ("📌") use `128204 (0x1F4CC)` code.